Anna Elizabeth Dickinson: Lecturer

 She spoke about reconstruction, African-Americans' rights, women's right and other issues, like venereal disease in Between Us Be Truth, and polygamy in her speech "Whited Sepulchers" in Utah.
 Although she called for women's rights, she was not a speaker for the suffrage movement.
 Some of her well-received post-war lectures include For Yourself and Platform and Stage and she frequently spoke about Joan of Arc.

 As audiences preferred to be entertained rather than lectured on serious subjects, and after she campaigned for Horace Greeley, a Democratic presidential candidate in 1872, her career as a lecturer declined.
 In 1873, she and her manager, James Redpath, disagreed and parted company.
 By 1875, she was unable to support herself by speaking engagements alone.
 She gave a speech for Republicans for the 1888 presidential election in many states, during which she called Grover Cleveland the "hangman of Buffalo" and vigorously waved a bloody shirt.
 Due to the performance, they stopped booking her for speaking engagements.
 Newspapers questioned her sanity.
 The Republicans filed a breach of contract suit in 1891 and she was never hired by the party again.

 Mountaineering

 As her popularity as a lecturer waned, she was invited to Colorado by Ralph Meeker.
 She arrived in Colorado in 1873.
-Over the course of three weeks she climbed Pikes Peak, Mount Lincoln, Grays Peak, Mount Elbert, often using horses or mules.
+Over the course of three weeks she climbed Pikes Peak, Mount Lincoln, Grays Peak, and Mount Elbert, often using horses or mules.
 She joined the Hayden survey for a climb of Longs Peak.
 Dickinson had hoped the publicity would revive her career.
 Boulder County News reported the at the time scandalous detail that Dickinson had worn trousers for the ascent.
 Dickinson was the first white woman on record to summit Colorado's Gray's Peak, Lincoln Peak, and Elbert Peak (on a mule), and she was the second to summit Pike's Peak.
 She was the third white woman on record to climb Colorado’s Longs Peak, in 1873, and was certainly the first well-known woman to do so.